SegFault2017/GarphingCalculator/README.md

 # GarphingCalculator
-implemented an IOS app with objective c based on StandFord Assignment for practising!
+Implemented an IOS app with objective c based on StandFord Assignment for practising!